Login

 Tapered threads types:

-Apply the caliper to determine the outside diameter of the male thread and the inside diameter of the female thread.
-Please note that small differences between measurement and size charts are due to various thread manufacturers.
+Use the caliper to measure the outside diameter of male threads and the inside diameter of female threads.
+Be aware that slight differences between measurements and size charts can occur due to various manufacturers.

 How To Identify The Pipe Thread?

-Pick up the information you have found out recently and select the proper pipe thread according to the Nominal Dimensions of Standard Threads chart.
-For example, according to the chart ½-14 NPT determines the pipe thread with nominal inside the diameter of ½ inch and 14 threads to the inch.
+To select the correct pipe thread, consult the Nominal Dimensions of Standard Threads chart.
+For example, a designation of ½-14 NPT specifies a pipe thread with a nominal inside diameter of ½ inch and 14 threads per inch.

 Identify The Pipe Thread Compatibility